lowleveldesign/debug-recipes/exceptions/analyzing-exceptions.md

     Float: low -2.00008 high -1.#QNAN
     Double: -1.#QNAN

-Then find an error description using the hex error number:
+Then find an error description using the hex error number and the **!error** command:

     0:000> !error c0000142
     Error code: (NTSTATUS) 0xc0000142 (3221225794) - {DLL Initialization Failed} Initialization of the dynamic link library %hs failed.
 The process is terminating abnormally.

-Another way is to lookup errnum message using **net** command:
+More error codes and error messages are served by the Andrew Richards **!pde.err** command from the PDE extension.

+On the command line you may use the **net** command:

     > net helpmsg 2